Price Skimming

 Market Demand

-Businesses need to grasp the concept of price skimming when making pricing decisions.
-Here are a few examples:
+Businesses must grasp the concept of price skimming for smart pricing decisions.
+These are examples:

 Price Skimming in the Technology Industry